aegir-project/dockerfiles/README.md

     127.0.0.1  aegir.docker  # If running native linux
     192.168.99.100  aegir.docker  # If running on OSx, or using default docker-machine

 4. Build the image.
-(This won't be needed once we publish.)
+(Optional)

+  If you made your own changes to the dockerfile, you can build your own image:

-    docker build -t aegir -f Dockerfile.ubuntu.14.04 .
+    docker build -t aegir/hostmaster -f Dockerfile.ubuntu.14.04 .

 4. Run docker compose up.

     docker-compose up

-  If this is the first time, hostmaster will install.
+  If this is the first time, it will download the base images and hostmaster will install.
 If not, the database will be read from the volume as already having installed, so it will just run the drush commands to prepare the server.

   You will see the hostmaster install success output: